-In the morning, a five minute walk will lead you to a nearby stream lying alongside the village.
-You can freshen up here.
-You can arrange breakfast, maybe poha and black tea, from one of the local houses.
+In the morning, a five-minute walk will lead you to a nearby stream lying alongside the village.
+You can arrange breakfast here, maybe poha and black tea, from one of the local houses.

 Take the rocky trail that winds through the stream bed, upstream, leading towards the mountain.
 The stream bed is full of large rocks and you have to be careful not to set foot on loose rocks and risk serious injury.

 The route from Nali is a steep uphill climb involving multiple rock patches.
-Here, you will have to climb slippery, and at times loose, rock faces.
-A 20 minute climb will bring you to a rock patch that extends up to 25 ft high.
+Here, you will have to climb slippery and at times loose, rock faces.
+A 20-minute climb will bring you to a rock patch that extends up to 25 ft high.
 Experienced climbers can cover this and set up the climbing gear for the rest of the group.
-This grueling channel has a couple of more such rock patches that lack proper niches and slits and have to be mastered using climbing gear.
-Overall, it takes nearly two hours to cover this treacherous section.
+It takes nearly two hours to cover this difficult section.

 From here, you get your first glimpse of the magnificent Konkan Kada.
 One final 20 ft climb presents to you the vast plain that forms the Harishchandragad.

 Glimpse of the Konkan Kada.
 Picture by Tisha Jain

 The trail winds through some thick knee-length vegetation and 15 minutes later, leads to the edge of the main mountain top (Konkan Kada).